Q. What is the GHS?

 Q. What's the difference between a "shipped" and "workplace" label?

 A. Shipped or primary container labels are used on any container leaving the workplace.
 These labels must have the six required elements of a GHS chemical label.

 A workplace or secondary label container does not always fall under the same requirement.
 Best practice is to match this label to the primary container label for consistency.
-However, other labeling options can be used as long as they contain chemical, words, pictures, symbols or in combination of these to convey all the physical and health hazards
+However, other labeling options can be used as long as they contain chemical words, pictures, symbols or any combination of these to convey all the physical and health hazards

 of the chemical.